LaboraTORIbio/life_expectancy_prediction/README.md

 ## Data

 I will use the **Life Expectancy dataset**, collected by the WHO and the United Nations, assembled and available at: https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who.
-I will train a regression model to predict the life expectancy of a country based on the time series data of the same or different countries.
-The columns of the dataset are:
+This dataset includes yearly health-related, socioeconomic and demographic data from 183 different countries, for a period of 16 years (2000-2015).
+Thus, it will be treated as a time-series dataset.
+The features of the dataset are:

 * **Life expectancy:** measured in years
 * **Country**